josiahcarlson/parse-crontab/README.rst

     24 7 * * L5 -> 7:24 AM on the last friday of every month
     24 7 * * Lwed-fri ->
+        7:24 AM on the last wednesday, thursday, and friday of every month 0 8 L * * -> 8 AM on the last day of the month, every month 0 8 Z0 * * -> 8 AM on the last day of the month, z0 is an alias for L 0 8 Z1 * * -> 8 AM 1 day before the last day of the month, every month
-        7:24 AM on the last wednesday, thursday, and friday of every month
+    0 8 Z2 * * -> 8 AM 2 days before last day of the month, every month